 a) Federally Funded Student Loan Programs

-The state participates in student loan programs on which the federal government imposes continuing compliance requirements.
-Additionally, the state participates in other student loan programs that do not require continuing compliance.
+The state participates in student loan programs that have continuing compliance requirements from the federal government.
+The state also participates in other student loan programs that do not require continuing compliance.
 The charts below summarize activity by the state for federally funded student loan programs.

 Loans as of